dwp/dataworks-sft-agent/README.md

 #### Metrics
-This image is started along with [JMX prometheus exporter](https://github.com/prometheus/jmx_exporter) By default the JMX exporter is runnig on port 9996 and will be acessible at http://localhost:9996/metrics
+This image is started along with [JMX prometheus exporter](https://github.com/prometheus/jmx_exporter) By default the JMX exporter is running on port 9996 and will be accessible at http://localhost:9996/metrics

 The metrics exposed are:
 - JVM runtime: information about heap memory usage, thread count, and classes.